dehoyostc/agent-communication-protocol/docs/CARP-v0.2-rationale.md

 A Discovery Signal may be generated from Patterns, Claims, Constraints, and Profile context.
 But it is not itself underlying knowledge.
 It is a compiled representation for a specific purpose.

 If Discovery Signals are treated as Profile objects, they risk becoming another form of public profile.
-That would undermine ACP’s privacy-preserving architecture.
+That would undermine CARP’s privacy-preserving architecture.

 CARP v0.2 therefore treats Discovery Signals as derived artifacts outside the core ontology.